 The birth of a baby is an extraordinary experience as most of you know; however, I remember forbidding my husband to say the word “push” for a week.
 We thanked the entire universe for allowing us to have a healthy and energetic daughter.
 One thing was clear to us; we needed to learn about child rearing.
 Since both of us were educators with minors in Spanish, we decided to research bilingual education.
 There was not much information in the United States, and what we found were mostly opinions stating that the learning of two languages could lead to speech delays.
 Deep inside my heart and brain, I knew that this could not be true, since I had been one of those children who grew up in a bilingual home.
 No matter where we lived, my father would only speak English to me and my mother, Spanish.
 With that in mind, I decided to continue my search for answers to the bilingual puzzle.
 I knew that in Quebec people spoke in French as well as English, and that Quebec was officially bilingual.
 I knew that the answer to my questions would come from Canada, our neighbor country.
-I found many interesting articles written by Professor James Cummings of the University of Toronto.
-In an article dated 1987, Professor J. Cummings assured that being able to communicate in two languages was an advantage, adding that this learning positively impacted cognitive growth.
+I found many interesting articles written by Professor James Cummins of the University of Toronto.
+In an article dated 1987, Professor J. Cummins assured that being able to communicate in two languages was an advantage, adding that this learning positively impacted cognitive growth.
 My own experience confirmed this constructive assertion, so I knew that we were doing the right thing with the upbringing of our daughter.
 However, at the same time, there was another relevant truth: Education researchers in the United States spoke of the tremendous gap that existed between Hispanic and white students in the American schools.
 In the Hispanic Education: a Statistical Portrait 1990, by Denise De La Rosa and Carlyle E. Maw (ERIC), the report mentions titles such as “Hispanics are the most undereducated segment of the population”, “Hispanic students face serious difficulties”, or “Hispanic enrollment in higher education is low…” Against all these odds, I remained loyal to my own experience and the Canadian theories on bilingualism.

 First let me give you a simple definition of bilingualism: it is the ability to communicate in two languages.
 However, it is worth mentioning that there are several shades within this description of bilingualism.
 One can speak correctly in two languages or incorrectly in both, with the inclusion of many proficiency levels between the two extremes.
 The glossary pertaining to second language acquisition is so extensive that one never ceases to learn.
-I will try to synthesize what I learned from some of the articles by Professor J. Cummings: There is a first language (L1) which refers to the language spoken in the home, also called “minority language”, and then there is a second language (L2) which is the language spoken elsewhere or the language of the majority.
+I will try to synthesize what I learned from some of the articles by Professor J. Cummins: There is a first language (L1) which refers to the language spoken in the home, also called “minority language”, and then there is a second language (L2) which is the language spoken elsewhere or the language of the majority.
 In my personal situation, our daughter, and two and half years later, our son, only heard Spanish inside the house and English in school, the park, and play time with friends.
 Every time we traveled to a Spanish speaking country we would buy cartoon videos in Spanish and cd’s with songs and stories in Spanish.
 However, no matter what we did, the power of the English language was pervasive.

 Before adding to these concepts of language acquisition, I would like to revisit what I mentioned before about speaking two languages correctly or incorrectly, as well as the different proficiency levels that exist when one communicates in two languages.
-What Professor J. Cummings says about cognition and competence of a language relates to the “different shades” of bilingualism.
+What Professor J. Cummins says about cognition and competence of a language relates to the “different shades” of bilingualism.
 The professor defines the differences between “Basic Interpersonal Communication Skills” (BICS) and the “Cognitive Academic Language Proficiency” (CALP) being the latter – the one which gives the student the tools to deal with the learning challenges that go on in the school.
 Cummings states that some of the students who do not speak the language of the majority may develop “BICS” in this language in about two years; however, he goes on asserting that it takes anywhere from five to seven years for a student to achieve academic competence in a language other than the mother tongue.

-What I find amazing in this linguistic journey is what Professor J. Cummings explains about the process of learning the first language (L1).
-Cummings believes that cognition and language acquisition steps in the student’s primary language establish a basis for learning additional languages.
+What I find amazing in this linguistic journey is what Professor J. Cummins explains about the process of learning the first language (L1).
+Cummins believes that cognition and language acquisition steps in the student’s primary language establish a basis for learning additional languages.
 My own children, once again, serve as an example of this learning.
 When my children began school, they studied both English and French in elementary school.
 In other words, having competence in one language seemed to accelerate their acquisition of additional languages.
 For those families who speak other languages, my advice is to continue doing so.
 When families strongly believe in the value of learning different languages, this sends a very powerful message to their children: Communicating in more than one language is valuable.
 Yet, being bilingual means more than speaking the language, it means to be able to read, write, understand and enjoy this experience.
 This is what I meant when I said that you could speak two languages correctly or incorrectly.

 Sadly in some places of the United States as well as in other countries known for their beliefs in cultural exclusion, students can be excluded as a result of using their native tongue in the school.
 Minority students may feel different and think that to be different is not “cool”, “no es chévere” in Spanish or “ce n’est pas “cool” in French.
 This is why our role as family and community members is to demonstrate the importance of speaking more than one language.
 In the case of our family, it was not easy to convince our children that knowing Spanish was a gift.

 Once my children were in school full time, the struggle to change the stigma of the term “Hispanic” as a “lower achiever”, was a challenge and a label which I was not going to accept.
 One of our children, in the early years had more difficulties in communicating in English.
 I was immediately advised by some of the school counselors and even a bilingual speech therapist, that the family should only speak English in the home.
 Well, this was not going to happen.
-Once again, I remembered what I had learned from reading the articles of Professor Cummings, about English only language programs.
-Cummings claims that in order to obtain positive results in bilingual education and avoid “cognitive deficits”, children need to reach a threshold level of proficiency in their L1 as well as a firm grasp of academic language, the one that give the student the ability to grasp learning challenges at school (CALP) before academic achievement can flourish in a second language.
+Once again, I remembered what I had learned from reading the articles of Professor Cummins, about English only language programs.
+Cummins claims that in order to obtain positive results in bilingual education and avoid “cognitive deficits”, children need to reach a threshold level of proficiency in their L1 as well as a firm grasp of academic language, the one that give the student the ability to grasp learning challenges at school (CALP) before academic achievement can flourish in a second language.
 In other words: to deprive a child of his or her native tongue negatively impacts the learning process and academic achievement of a child.
 What one, as a member of the local community and the school system, need to understand is that it may take more time to attain the same level of proficiency in two or more languages; nevertheless, be assured that this will happen.